pdumpa08/WebPad/README.md

 ## BOM:

-Here is everything you need to make this hackpad
+Here is everything you need to make this hackpad (All parts part of the approved kit)

 - 5x Cherry MX Switches
 - 5x DSA Keycaps